 Oogie Boogie's hench-children Lock, Shock and Barrel from The Nightmare Before Christmas.
 While discussing their objective of kidnapping Santa Claus, the possibility of killing him in various ways also comes up.

 While not cute per se, Winchell in North certainly is terrible, a Smug Snake really.
 This preteen school newspaper editor encourages the hero's search for new parents and publicizes it.
 While North's out searching, Winchell spearheads a powerful movement to make all parents subservient to their children.
 When he realizes that North choosing to return to his real parents would spoil things, he tricks North into thinking they no longer love him — then sends assassins (adults) out to kill him.

-In Who Can Kill A Child, children on an island of the coast of Spain for no particular reason start murdering all the adults until only they remain and they go off recruit other children for their killing spree.
-The only explanation for their psychotic behavior as one of the initial survivors claimed that a virus that only affected the children may be causing them to act like that.
+In Who Can Kill a Child?, children on an island of the coast of Spain for no particular reason start murdering all the adults until only they remain and they go off to recruit other children for their killing spree.
+The only explanation for their psychotic behavior was that one of the initial survivors claimed that a virus that only affected the children may be causing them to act like that.

 Jody Mitchell from Daddy's Girl is a psychopathic little girl who kills anyone who gets in the way of separating her from her beloved father.

 Claudia from Interview with the Vampire is a little girl who was turned into a vampire by Lesat to give Louis a surrogate child.
 Upon becoming a vampire, she is a blood-thirsty murderous child who lures people to her by pretending to be lost so she can kill and feed off them.